port-labs/Dependabot-alerts-example/README.md

 ## How to use
 ### Resources
+In this repository you can find a "Resource" folder, which will include all of the blueprints you will use in this gui.de

-In order to use this workflow, you will need to add the blueprints to your catalog.
+To start, you will need to add the blueprints to your catalog.
 If you already have a repository blueprint, you will need to change a few things in the workflow, which will be listed further below.

 After adding the blueprints, add the updateDependabot.yaml to the .github/workflows folder in your repository.